Skip to content

 Sustainability in Outdoor Learning

-Sustainability is at the heart of the RVRC outdoor education programme, which has a strong emphasis on environmental stewardship.
-The extracurricular outdoor education initiatives connect students with nature and culture in Singapore and abroad.
-A strong focus is placed on physical participation and hands-on activities, to engage students beyond the classroom.
-We strongly encourage all RVRC students to be curious and to be open to new experiences, be it through the Kayak & Clean initiatives, the RVRC Leopard Cat Quest night walks in Pulau Ubin, reforestation projects in Chestnut Nature Park, Mangrove and Coastal Cleanups in Sungei Buloh Wetland Reserve, or any other programme offered.
+Sustainability is central to the RVRC outdoor education programme, which emphasizes environmental stewardship.
+Extracurricular outdoor education initiatives connect students with nature and culture in Singapore and abroad.
+These initiatives focus on physical participation and hands-on activities to engage students beyond the classroom.
+RVRC encourages students to be curious and open to new experiences, whether through the Kayak & Clean initiatives, the Intertidal Walk and Clean efforts, the Leopard Cat Quest night walks in Pulau Ubin, Heritage Walks to observe cuktural sustainability and conservation needs, and reforestation projects in Chestnut Nature Park.

 To find learn more about the RVRC Outdoor Learning programmes that engage students in sustainability click here